hsyl20/ghc-cross-compilation/index.rst

 plugin would be done via the plugin database and plugin would always be executed with the internal interpreter.

-Currently GHC is able to compile its own plugins in confined mode.
+Breaking change: currently GHC is able to compile its own plugins in confined mode.
 In particular, it supports loading plugins from the "home package" (the set of modules it is currently compiling).
 While GHC isn't multi-target, it won't be able to build its own plugins.
 Cross-compilers such as GHCJS or Asterius relies on two GHCs: one for the real target and one which targets the compiler host (the latter is also used to build Cabal's Setup.hs files which are run on the compiler host too).

 Make GHC multi-target
 ---------------------

 GHC should be able to produce code objects for at least 2 targets:

-- its own host platform and compiler way (for plugins)
+- its own host platform and compiler way (for plugins): `-target self`
 - one or more other targets

+We need a way to configure two toolchains (gcc, llvm, as, ld, ar, strip, etc.): one for GHC plugins and another for the current target.

 Make iserv program reinstallable
 --------------------------------